- This dialogue from "Gee, Officer Krupke" stands out:

 - Hell, this entire scene, but this part especially-

-- Anita's delivery of the lyrics "Everyone there would of moved here".
+- Anita's delivery of the lyrics "Everyone there will have moved here".

 - "Yes, sir.
 Would you mind translating that into Spanish?"